The Bankrate promise

 Businesses have diverse needs, so it should be no surprise that there’s a lot of variety in business cards‘ features and rewards.
 Before you choose a card, it’s always a good idea to see what’s unique about it and how it stacks up against competitors in the field.

 Here we’ll compare two cards business owners may want to consider, the Capital One Spark Cash Plus and the Ink Business Cash® Credit Card from Chase.
-The Spark Cash Plus is a charge card without a preset spending limit that boasts a generous welcome offer and unlimited 2 percent cash back.
-The Ink Business Cash is a credit card offering 5 percent cash back on several standard business spending categories and an introductory APR offer for purchases for 12 months.
+The Spark Cash Plus is a charge card without a preset spending limit that boasts a generous welcome offer and 2 percent cash back on all purchases.
+The Ink Business Cash is a credit card offering 5 percent cash back on several standard business spending categories and an introductory APR offer on purchases, among other perks.

 Spark Cash Plus vs. Ink Business Cash highlights